-Michael Palmedo American University Washington College of Law Program on Information Justice & Intellectual Property February 8, 2018
+Sean Flynn and Michael Palmedo American University Washington College of Law Program on Information Justice & Intellectual Property February 7, 2019

 The Program on Information Justice and Intellectual Property (PIJIP) is the internationally recognized intellectual property and information law research and academic program of American University Washington College of Law (AUWCL).
-This comment reports results from our ongoing multidisciplinary research project that examines the economic impact of copyright limitations.
-I manage the economics side of this research.
+This comment is informed by PIJIP's ongoing multidisciplinary research project studying the economic impact of copyright limitations.
+See http://infojustice.org/flexible-use/research.

-Please note that I wish to testify at the Open Hearing on February 27 before the Special 301 Subcommittee.
+Please note that Sean Flynn requests to testify at the February 27th Public Hearing of the Special 301 Committee.